-On behalf of the Board, I am pleased to present my Annual Report on the activities of the Trust, having taken place during the last 12 months.
-These activities benefited the local and wider New Zealand communities in many ways, while we were working steadily, focusing on our Trust’s objectives, specifically:
+On behalf of the Board, I am pleased to present my Annual Report on the activities of the Trust which took place during the last 12 months.
+These activities benefited the local and wider New Zealand communities in many ways, while we were working steadily, towards focusing on our Trust’s objectives, specifically:

 - Enriching New Zealand society by promoting cultural and spiritual awareness of Polish heritage in New Zealand

 - Supporting the maintenance of historical properties of Polish heritage in New Zealand

 - Co-operation with other historical trusts and organizations

 - Supporting and encouraging cultural, educational and economic links and exchanges between Poland and New Zealand

 Through the most of the reporting year – April 2021 to March 2022 New Zealand was continuing to live under the Covid-19 restrictions.
 New Zealand’s borders remained closed and the very limited number of MIQ beds available affected everybody worldwide and our special thoughts are with all our Polish Communities members separated from their families and suffering exceptional, unforeseen hardships.